EdDuarte/similarity-search-java/README.md

 affected by external threads that perform changes to the original sets in parallel, these internal classes do **NOT**, and you should ensure this condition yourself.
-This is intentional, so that these internal classes provide a higher performance variant of Similarity instantiation.
+This is intentional, so that these internal classes provide a high-performance variant of Similarity instantiation.

 You can also use a number of classes that correspond to each step of the implemented similarity search algorithms, and use them in your application at